Republic-AI/Republic/README.md

 - **Location**: `frontend/`
 - **Tech**: React + React Flow + Axios
-- **Description**: Lets you drag and edit nodes, then sends the final flow to the Orchestrator.
+- **Description**: Lets you drag and edit nodes, then sends the final flow to the orchestrator.
 - **Default Port**: 80 (if Docker), or 3000/5173 (local dev), depending on your tooling.

 ---